 The center, northern mound (#4) can be entered via a small, worm-ridden hole in its top.
 Finding this entrance is difficult, as it is covered with grass and other shallow-rooted plants.
 Only a careful search will find this entrance.
-Squeezing down the hole, ten feet down into the mound itself, requires a DC 14 DEX (ATHLETICS) check and even then, only a small person (Str 12 or less) can achieve the maneuver.
+Squeezing down the hole, ten feet down into the mound itself, requires stripping off armor and equiment and even then, only a small person (Str 12 or less) can achieve the maneuver.